microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 ```

 ### -FunctionName
-Name of the Azure Function that hosts the private source.
+Name of the Azure Function that hosts the rest source.

 ```yaml
 Type: String